A Field Guide to the Real US–China Strategic Competition

 The world isn’t adopting authoritarianism — it’s adopting China’s governance architecture.

-Beijing exports planning regimes, surveillance norms, elite incentives, and narrative frameworks — not ideology, but operating systems.
+Beijing exports planning regimes, surveillance norms, elite incentives, and narrative frameworks: not ideology, but operating systems.
+The administrative terrain it builds abroad becomes the terrain on which future competition unfolds.

 Start here: